Hyper-parameter Tuning for Adversarially Robust Models: HPT for Robust Models: Challenges and Opportunities

 \section{HPT for Robust Models: Challenges and Opportunities}

 As mentioned, this work aims at shedding light on the challenges and opportunities that arise when performing HPT for adversarially robust models.
-More precisely, we seek to answer the following questions:
+More precisely, we seek to answer the following questions: \begin{enumerate} \item Should the HPs that are common to the AT and ST phases be tuned independently?
+More in detail, we aim at quantifying to what extent the model's quality is affected if one uses the same vs different HP settings during the ST and AT phases (see Section~\ref{sec:6_HPO}).\\

-\textbf{1)} Should the HPs that are common to the AT and ST phases be tuned independently?
-More in detail, we aim at quantifying to what extent the model's quality is affected if one uses the same vs different HP settings during the ST and AT phases (see Section~\ref{sec:6_HPO}).\\ \textbf{2)} Is it possible to reduce the cost of HPT by testing HP configurations using cheaper (but less robust) AT methods?
-How correlated are the performance of alternative AT approaches and what factors (e.g., the bound on perturbations or the relative cost of the techniques) impact such correlation?
-To what extent can this approach enhance the efficiency of the HPT process? (see Section~\ref{sec:7_multiBudgets}.)
+\item Is it possible to reduce the cost of HPT by testing HP settings using cheaper (but less robust) AT methods?
+How correlated are the performance of alternative AT approaches and what factors (e.g., the perturbation bound or the cost of the techniques) impact such correlation?
+To what extent can this approach enhance the HPT's process efficiency? (see Section~\ref{sec:7_multiBudgets}.) \end{enumerate}

 In order to answer the above questions, we have collected (and made publicly available) a dataset, which we obtained by varying some of the most impactful HPs for three popular neural models/datasets and measured the resulting model quality.
 We provide a detailed description of the dataset in Section~\ref{sec:experiment}.